You should wear a face covering when leaving the home and may be coming within 6 ft of others, even if you do not have symptoms.

 As of March 13, the CDC Interim Clinical Guidelines stated that only one nasopharyngeal swab is needed.
 "Collection of oropharyngeal swabs (OP) is a lower priority and if collected should be combined in the same tube as the NP.
 Collection of sputum should only be done for those patients with productive coughs."

 After getting the specimens, the clinic will send them to a Public Health Lab approved by the government to test for Coronavirus COVID-19.
 Currently, only 40 Public Health Labs in the U.S. are authorized by the CDC to test for Coronavirus COVID-19.
+Some companies are allowing the use of a saliva sample instead of a nose swab.
+These tests are less invasive and minimize the contact between provider and patient.

 How long will it take to get the results?